Principles of instruction by Barak Rosenshine The International Academy of Education.

 - Provide models of worked-out problems.

-- Ask students to explain what they had learned.
+- Ask students to explain what they have learned.

 - Check the responses of all students.